Vocademy

 Eliminates impedance matching issues with multiple speakers in parallel

 A constant voltage system places all speakers in parallel.
 As speakers are added, the total impedance decreases (see resistors in parallel).
 The amplifier compensates by lowering its output impedance to match the speaker network.
+This variable impedance results in a constant voltage (assuming a constant volume).

 High voltage